-The Named Executive Officer Non-equity Incentive Compensation is based the Company's operational performance which the Compensation Committee believes reflects the ability of the Named Executive Officer to increase shareholder value in both the short-term and long-term.
+The Named Executive Officer Non-equity Incentive Compensation is based on the Company's operational performance which the Compensation Committee believes reflects the ability of the Named Executive Officer to increase shareholder value in both the short-term and long-term.
 The individual amounts and mix of compensation elements are established based on the determination of the Committee as to whether each particular element provides an appropriate incentive for expected performance that would enhance shareholder value.
-These elements include performance factors related to financial, operational and strategic goals established for the Named Executive Officers each year; the nature, scope and level of each Named Executive Officer's responsibility; and the Company's financial results especially growth in revenues and operating profit.
+These elements include performance factors related to financial and operational goals established for the Named Executive Officers each year.